-Longshan Dong-Yi Culture (about 3200-1900BCE) had spread out to the inhabitation areas of early Cishan-peiligang (about 6200BCE-4600BCE) and Yangshao Di-Qiang (about 5000BCE-3000BCE) cultures and turned these regions into outposts of Dong-Yi Culture, when the Xia Dynasty was built in these regions.
-It is clear that Dong-Yi Culture was the leading culture of the Xia Dynasty.
-The Shang Dynasty was built in the inhabitation areas of Longshan Dong-Yi Culture (about 3200-1900BCE); thus, Dong-Yi Culture was the root of the Shang's culture.
-The Rites of Zhou inherited and carried forward cultures of the Xia and Shang Dynasty, thus we can say Dong-Yi Culture was the root of the Zhou's Culture.
-Ancestors of the Qin Dynasty (221-207BCE), the first centralization of authority in China, were offspring of the Shao Hao People, therefore, Dong-Yi Culture was the root of the Qin Culture.

-Dong-Yi Culture was the root of The Hundred Schools of Thought and its successor Han Culture, which started during the Han Dynasty (202BCE-220CE), was inherited and carried forward by Tang Dynasty (618-907CE) and lasted in China for more than 2,000 years.
-Thus we could conclude that the Shao Hao People, the builders of Dong-Yi Culture, took the leading role in building ancient Chinese civilization.
+Longshan Dong Yi Culture (about 3200-1900BCE) had spread out to the inhabitation areas of early Cishan-peiligang (about 6200-4600BCE) and Yangshao Di Qiang (about 5000-3000BCE) cultures and turned these regions into outposts of Dong Yi Culture, when the Xia Dynasty (2070-1600BCE) was built in these regions.
+It is clear that Dong Yi Culture was the leading culture of the Xia Dynasty.
+The Shang Dynasty (1600-1046BCE) was built in the inhabitation areas of Longshan Dong Yi Culture; thus, Dong Yi Culture was the root of the Shang's culture.
+The Rites of Zhou inherited and carried forward cultures of the Xia and Shang Dynasty, thus we can sayDong Yi Culture was the root of the Zhou's Culture.
+Ancestors of the Qin Dynasty (221-207BCE), the first centralization of authority in China, were offspring of the Shao Hao People, therefore, Dong Yi Culture was the root of the Qin Culture.Dong Yi Culture was the root of The Hundred Schools of Thought and its successor, Han Culture, which started during the Han Dynasty (202BCE-220CE), was inherited and carried forward by Tang Dynasty (618-907CE) and lasted in China for more than 2,000 years.